alexindevs/catering-website/README.md

-# Unpaid Efforts Catering

 ## Introduction

 Welcome to this Catering Site repository!
-This repository contains the website files that I, a dedicated teen developer, have worked tirelessly on, showcasing my passion for web development.
+This repository contains the website files that I worked tirelessly on, showcasing my passion for web development.

 ## My Story